This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add the herbs to the panko.
+- Add the chives and parsley to the panko.

 Video